mrc-ide/ccmpp.tmb/README.md

-[`TMBtools`](https://github.com/mlysy/TMBtools) package with guidance for package development with both TMB models and Rcpp code. \* To add a new TMB model, save the model template in the `src/TMB` with extension `.pp`.
+[`TMBtools`](https://github.com/mlysy/TMBtools) package with guidance for package development with both TMB models and Rcpp code. \* To add a new TMB model, save the model template in the `src/TMB` with extension `.hpp`.
 The model name must match the file name.
 The signature is slightly different – see other `.hpp` files for example. \* Call `TMBtools::export_models()` to export the new TMB model to the meta-model list. \* When constructing the objective function with